 Poverty and addiction to tobacco.
 Either circumstance by itself is difficult to live with.
 But unfortunately, as Dr. Jasjit S. Ahluwalia learned from his experience working in a city hospital, these two challenges are often linked.
-One perpetuates the other – the person who struggles financially may take comfort in the perceived stress relief of cigarettes, whereas the cigarettes not only cost the person money, but also health.
-Sickness and disease brought on by the suppressed immune system courtesy of the cigarettes send the person to the doctor more often, thereby incurring medical bills and prescription costs, and further taxing the smoker’s wallet.
-The cycle is vicious, and when paired with lack of knowledge of healthy eating and exercise habits, can lead to cancer, heart disease, and other catastrophic health problems.
+One perpetuates the other—the person who struggles financially may take comfort in the perceived stress relief of cigarettes—whereas the cigarettes not only cost the person money, but also health.
+Sickness and disease brought on by the suppressed immune system courtesy of the cigarettes send the person to the doctor more often, thereby incurring medical bills, prescription costs and further taxing the smoker’s wallet.
+The cycle is vicious, and when paired with lack of knowledge of healthy eating and exercise habits, can lead to cancer, heart disease and other catastrophic health problems.

-Dr. Ahluwalia regularly saw dozens of the same patients who were overweight, diabetic, addicted to smoking, and didn’t exercise at all.
+Dr. Ahluwalia regularly saw dozens of the same patients who were overweight, had diabetes, addicted to smoking and had limited physical activity.
 The risk factors for disease and chronic illness were stacked against these folks, and he knew something had to change.
 He’d been interested in examining tobacco addiction as a resident and a fellow, but only found real reason to make it a priority when he saw the extra burden it placed on Atlanta’s urban poor and lower middle class.
 That’s when he discovered the Prevent Cancer Foundation.

-He was awarded a grant, and the funding helped him study the smoking habits of the city’s poor.
+In 1996, Dr. Ahluwalia was awarded a research grant and then another grant in 1997.
+This funding helped him study the smoking patterns of the city’s impoverished.
 He also found something surprising.
 Despite the myth, poor people actually wanted to quit – they just needed help do it successfully.
-He and his team came up with plenty of data and published their findings.
-That, in turn, led to higher-level funding, including his first R01 grant from the National Institutes of Health – quite a big deal in the research community.
-He began working on behavioral research projects that study the choices we make every day and hasn’t looked back.
+He and his team produced plenty of data and published their findings.
+In turn, Dr. Ahluwalia began receiving higher-level funding, including his first R01 grant from the National Institutes of Health as an Assistant Professor – quite an accomplishment in the research community.
+He began working on behavioral research projects that study the choices we make every day and has not looked back.